Post Fiat: Auditable, Model-Assisted Validator-List Publication for XRPL-Derived Networks

 This paper does not claim:

-- that the current Phase 0 benchmark is sufficient to justify production authority transfer;
+• that the current benchmark package is sufficient to justify production authority transfer;

 2.5 Why use model judgment at all?

-One concrete class of cases is operator independence.
+Operator independence illustrates the need.
 Two candidates can look similar on uptime, version freshness, and other raw metrics while differing materially in governance value: one may be a second validator behind an already represented operator, ASN, or hosting cluster, while another may be independently run, publicly accountable, and more valuable for set diversity despite slightly weaker headline numbers.
-A rigid rubric can count some of these fields, but it still needs a judgment layer to synthesize whether apparent diversity is real, whether identity evidence is substantive, and whether a borderline inclusion improves or worsens concentration risk.
-In XRPL-style publication today, those calls are still made implicitly.
-Post Fiat’s claim is that they should be made explicitly on a published record.
+A rigid rubric can count some of these fields, but it still needs a judgment layer to decide whether apparent diversity is real, whether identity evidence is substantive, and whether a borderline inclusion improves or worsens concentration risk.
+In XRPL-style publication today, those calls are implicit.
+Post Fiat makes them explicit on a published record.

 3. Design Goals